 Kadlubar adds, “The EAB is here to stay.
 The EAB seems to spread no matter what state agriculture departments across the country try to do.
 This highly destructive pest has killed hundreds of millions of Ash trees east of the Mississippi.”
 Kadlubar says that homeowners first need to decide if their Ash trees are worth saving.
 Considering mature trees can account for up to 10% of a property’s value, he thinks that they are worth saving.
 “The logical decision is to cull any weakened Ash trees and try to save the rest,” Kadlubar says.
 For information about what each city is recommending, please use the links below.

 Tree Injection Specialist

 Prevention is key against the EAB.
 Once a homeowner sees a borer like pictured above, it is probably too late to save the tree.
 The tree should be removed.
 But, hiring a licensed Colorado Department of Agriculture Commercial Pesticide Applicator, like Ross Tree Company, for EAB treatment can help save Ash trees.
 Ross Tree offers several effective treatment methods for controlling EAB.
 They are a licensed applicator with the State with three Qualified Supervisors on staff.

-Ross Tree is a pioneer in the field tree injections for tree pest control.
+Ross Tree is a pioneer in the field of tree injections for tree pest control.
 Tree injections avoid the need for spraying, which is better for the environment.
 Qualified tree care personnel inject the treatment directly into the vascular system of the tree.
 This type of treatment can protect a tree for up to two years and is up to 95% effective against the EAB.
 For a free Emerald Ash Borer consultation, call 303-871-9121 or click here to fill out a service request form.